 Senior actor, Shiju’s role is wasted as it has no proper justification and is nowhere related to the storyline.

 One of the major plus points of the film is its eye candy sceneries and beautiful environment.
-As the film is set up in the Aaraku backdrop, cinematographer Naresh Kancharana has done topnotch work in capturing the natural locations.
+As the film is set up in the Aaraku backdrop, cinematographer Naresh Kancharana has done top-notch work in capturing the natural locations.
 Editor Praveen Pudi has done an okay job as he kept the film’s runtime short and crispy.
-Music by Sekhar Chandra is below average but his background score is good as a song which comes in the latter half is captivating both audio and video wise.
+Music by Sekhar Chandra is below average but his background score is good as a song that comes in the latter half is captivating both audio and video-wise.

-On the whole, Parichayam is yet another love tale which struggles at crucial times.
-Though the chemistry between the lead pair and a few emotional scenes in the latter half are good, lack of proper depth in the proceedings and flat narration makes it a below-average fare this weekend.
+On the whole, Parichayam is yet another love tale that struggles at crucial times.
+Though the chemistry between the lead pair and a few emotional scenes in the latter half is good, the lack of proper depth in the proceedings and flat narration makes it a below-average fare this weekend.
 Watch it only if you have nothing else to do.

 123telugu.com Rating : 2.75/5

 - OTT Review : Scoop – Hindi web series on Netflix

 - OTT Review: Vijay Sethupathi’s Mumbaikar – Hindi film on Jio Cinema

 - Review : Nenu Student Sir ! – Clicks to an extent